 From a nature retreat to a horse arena, a luxury home to a polo club, a cultural centre to a golf resort, health spa or eco-lodges, we specialise in creating exhilarating modern spaces without compromising rural identity.

-RIBA East spoke with BBA to find out about their practice history, their aspirations, and inspirations.
+RIBA East spoke to the Atelier team to find out about their practice history, their aspirations, and inspirations.